Unboxed-Software/solana-course/content/transfer-hook.md

 );
 ```

+After calling `initializeExtraAccountMetaList`, you're all set to transfer tokens with the transfer hook enabled mint.

 ### Transfer tokens successfully:

-To transfer tokens successfully, you need to pass all the required accounts when invoking the transfer instruction from the Token Extensions Program. luckily for us the `@solana/spl-token` library has a method that will help us with that, it's called `createTransferCheckedWithTransferHookInstruction` and it will take care of adding the extra accounts to the transfer instruction for us.
+To actually transfer tokens with the `transfer hook` extension, you need to call `createTransferCheckedWithTransferHookInstruction`.
+This is a special helper function provided by `@solana/spl-token` that will gather and submit all of the needed extra accounts needed specified in the `ExtraAccountMetaList`.

 ```ts
 const transferInstruction = await createTransferCheckedWithTransferHookInstruction(